stevedatadog/katacoda-scenarios/datadog-201/3-automation/2-dogshell.md

 ![Dogshell monitor in datadog](./assets/dogshell_monitor_graph.png)

 ### Conclusion
 Dogshell is a handy utility that would work well for infrequent and one-off tasks.
 Its convenience and simplicity come at the price of narrower capabilities.
-Like cURL commands, Dogshell can be automated and even run on your laptop.
+Like cURL commands, Dogshell can be automated and even run from your laptop.
 See the [Dogshell docs](https://docs.datadoghq.com/developers/guide/dogshell-quickly-use-datadog-s-api-from-terminal-shell/) to learn more.

 Click the **Continue** button to look at libraries that enable communicating with the Datadog API using with popular programming languages.